OrchardCMSIndia/Orchard-1.9-Course/course syllabus.md

 - Managing Zones & Placing Widgets
 - Indexable and Draftable Widgets
 - Types of Widgets
-- Creating Queries using the Projector Module
+- Projections : Queries and Projector
 - Categorizing content using Taxonomies
 - Shapes in Orchard
 - Tokens in Orchard